KodjoBotchway/Linear-Regression-From-Scratch/README.md

 # Linear_Regression_From_Scratch
-Linear regression from scratch using gradient descent and locally weighted method.
+In these available codes, I wrote the codes for linear regression models using the concepts learnt to write the working procedures for linear regressions from scratch without using any prebuilt packages from python.
+Only using matplotlib and numpy, the models were made using three different procedures:
+* Gradient Descent
+* Locally Weighted Linear Regression